K-stability and large complex structure limits: Non-toric case

 \section{Non-toric case}

 Mirror Landau-Ginzburg models for del Pezzo surfaces endowed with a maximally degenerate anticanonical divisor have been constructed in \cite{GrossHackingKeel_LCY}.
 The mirror theorem in this case is partially conjectural.
 Explicit equations for the mirror Landau-Ginzburg models have been studied further e.g. in \cite{Arguz_equations, Barrott_equations}.
-Here we restrict to two examples, the del Pezzo surfaces of degrees $5$ and $4$.
+Here we restrict to two examples, the del Pezzo surfaces of degrees $5$ and $4$, for which we compute the asymptotic behaviour of the critical points of the LG potentials in the large complex structure limit, with respect to certain K\"ahler parameters.
+This is later used to complete the proof of Theorem \ref{SlopeThm} in these cases.